-A photograph was selected and noise was added in Photoshop to reduce the image to a raw, undiscernible impression.
+A photograph was selected and the noise was added in Photoshop to reduce the image to a raw, undiscernible impression.
 The immediate challenge was to avoid the image dominating the photographs and adding so much narrative that it left no space for viewer interpretation.
 Removing the free play I’ve been carefully working with was definitely to be avoided.
 The version on the right below sits in that space between definition and abstraction so it was selected as the backdrop.

 A potential gallery presentation was mocked up below, with the photographs suspended in front of the backdrop.
-Lighting was experimented with and I enjoy how how the shadows play on the backdrop on the lower three images.
+Lighting was experimented with and I enjoy how the shadows play on the backdrop on the lower three images.

-On reflection I don’t believe the above presentation is adding much and the backdrop is dominating the scene.
+On reflection, I don’t believe the above presentation is adding much and the backdrop is dominating the scene.
 I find myself focussing on the background and ignoring the significance of the photographs.
 It is as if the photographs add clarity to the backdrop rather than the other way round.
 As for the previous experiment with a presentation, the importance of the words has been lost in the visuals.
 This layout has become more about the individual than the language that was spoken.

 I’m always interested in how scale can impact my work so before dismissing this idea I decided to create a much larger scale backdrop to see if this would be so out of scale with the photographs that it changed how it interacted with the images.
 So I created a square stamp and recreated the backdrop on 8 A1 sheets.
-The fact this this backdrop was created manually and took time was significant, as if this memory was being pieced together from shattered elements rather than photographic recall.
+The fact this backdrop was created manually and took time was significant as if this memory was being pieced together from shattered elements rather than photographic recall.
 The result being non-perfect is also softer than the earlier photocopied version.